jgo28/DjangoTestApp/readme.md

 - **Template**: Django needs a convenient way to generate HTML dynamically.
 A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.

+## Getting Started
+If you haven't already, consider installing an environment manager for Python such as [Conda](https://docs.conda.io/en/latest/).
+It's helpful because it isolates Python dependencies so your computer system isn't bogged down by them.

+Run this command to install the libraries/frameworks that this application uses:

+`pip3 install -r requirements.txt`

+To launch the web application:

+`python3 manage.py runserver`

 ## Commands
+Important and frequently used arguments.

 `python3 manage.py runserver`
 Starts development server on the internal IP at port 8000.